 The audit committee currently consists of Dr. Curry, Dr. Deleage and Mr. Wertheimer.
+In connection with Dr. Curry's consultancy to affiliates of the Sprout Group, he is required to resign from the audit committee upon the closing of this offering.
+We intend to add a third member to the audit committee to replace Dr. Curry within 90 days following the closing, in accordance with Nasdaq Marketplace Rule 4350(d)(4).
 The audit committee is responsible for assuring the integrity of our financial control, audit and reporting functions and reviews with our management and our independent auditors the effectiveness of our financial controls and accounting and reporting practices and procedures.
 In addition, the audit committee reviews the qualifications of our independent auditors, is responsible for their appointment, compensation, retention and oversight and reviews the scope, fees and results of activities related to audit and non-audit services.
 Prior to the formation of the audit committee, the full board of directors conducted the responsibilities of the audit committee, which met annually with representatives of our independent auditors, including in executive sessions where members of management were excused.